-Duty gray and family

-Control play specific form

-Control play

-Control

-BUILDING F
+BUILDING A

 Building A and Building F east elevation

-BUILDING A
+4.13.7 Building A

-4.12.7 Building A Building A is visually linked to Building F but appears as a separate form.
+Building A is visually linked to Building F but appears as a separate form.
 It is three storeys and provides an intermediate step between the lower scale of the terraced houses and the larger scale apartment buildings.
 The elevation of Building A is split into four distinct bays through the use of regular windows, balconies, downpipes and an industrial style sawtooth parapet.
 Beyond this parapet is a flat roof, which reduces the impact on the neighbours behind and enables the accommodation of a biodiverse flat roof and photovoltaics.

 A regular gridded window pattern and charred timber effect, or similar, cladding links the building aesthetically to the other buildings in the riverside zone.

+4.13.8 Façade study

-4.12.8 Façade study The drawing opposite demonstrate typical façade details and materials that are being proposed for Buildings F and A. Similar details are also proposed for Building E. All apartments achieve a generous 2.5m ceiling height in habitable rooms, whilst bolt-on balconies provide private amenity space.
+The drawing opposite demonstrate typical façade details and materials that are being proposed for Buildings F and A. Similar details are also proposed for Building E. All apartments achieve a generous 2.5m ceiling height in habitable rooms, whilst bolt-on balconies provide private amenity space.
 Level access is provided onto the terraces.

-Dark grey metal roof Dark red brick double stacked Dark grey rain water pipe Metal framed glazed balcony doors with fixed side light Dark red brick Dark grey metal balcony Dark grey metal balcony deck BUILDING F BUILDING A Building A and Building F east elevation showing the relationship
+Dark grey metal roof Dark red brick double stacked Dark grey rain water pipe Metal framed glazed balcony doors with fixed side light Dark red brick Dark grey metal balcony Dark grey metal balcony deck BUILDING F BUILDING A

+Building A and Building F east elevation showing the relationship

 Introduction

 Context

 Design process

 Design response

 5.0 Landscape

 Technical design

 Access

 Appendices

+5.1 Introduction

+This chapter of the Design and Access Statement sets out the emerging landscape proposals.

+The scheme has two definitive use zones, residential and commercial.
+The commercial units are located along the southern tip with their own access and so is separated from the residential streets.

-5.1 Introduction This chapter of the Design and Access Statement sets out the landscape proposals for the scheme.
-The vision for Greggs Bakery is to create an attractive, high-quality, functional environment that contributes to the quality of life of the new and neighbouring residents.
-This aspiration is achieved by creating pockets of usable open spaces for residents, visitors and local community to enjoy.
-The scheme is defined by a series of interlinked spaces with individual characters and unique uses.
-Where possible, the integration of high-quality green spaces, which contribute to health and wellbeing, are provided using trees, native hedges and ornamental planting.
-The hard landscape will benefit from the use of robust high-quality materials throughout, which will subtly indicate public and private zones, and the use of lighting will provide a striking and ambient landscape in the evening whilst also appropriately responding to ecological requirements.
-New climate-resilient planting palettes of trees, hedgerows, planting and habitat creation will positively contribute to urban greening and biodiversity net gain.
+The vision for Greggs Bakery is to create attractive, high-quality, functional open spaces, streetscapes and public realm that contribute to the quality of life of the new residents and the local area.
+This aspiration is achieved by creating pockets of usable open spaces for community and private use.

+The scheme is defined by a series of interlinked spaces with individual character zones that complement their new and existing surroundings.
+High-quality green spaces with integrated play and places to stop and rest are scattered throughout, including a linear stretch of multifunctional space along the River Crane, the primary focal point for public realm intervention.

+New climate resilient planting palettes of trees, hedgerows, planting and habitat creation will contribute to urban greening and biodiversity net gain.
+The hard landscape will benefit from the use of robust high-quality materials which will subtly indicate public and private zones.

 The lighting strategy will be suitable for a small town / suburban location.
-It will also consider ecological requirements by ensuring an adequate buffer zone is created to restrict the amount of light-spill reaching the sensitive 'Dark Corridor' of the River Crane.
+It will also consider ecological requirements by ensuring an adequate buffer zone is created to restrict the amount of light spill reaching the sensitive 'Dark Corridor' of the River Crane.